pilotfishtechnology/eiplatform_quick_start/README.md

 	cd eiplatform_quick_start
 	```

-3. Log in to the [Pilotfish Customer Portal](https://customerportal.pilotfishtechnology.com/portal/login.html) and download your latest license file.
+3. Log in to the [Customer Portal](https://customerportal.pilotfishtechnology.com/portal/login.html) and download your latest license file.

 4. Copy in your license file (`pflicense.key`) with your latest routes (`eip-root`).